-Sport, to a great degree, also reflects society – good and bad.The Duke of Cambridge
+Sport, to a great degree, also reflects society – good and bad.The Prince of Wales

 Sport lies at the very heart of our national culture.
 It doesn’t matter what it is - snooker; cycling; cricket; football - whether a kick about in the park on a Sunday morning, or at a great occasion such as this.
 Competitive sport, perhaps more than anything else in modern Britain, arouses people’s passions.
 It influences our daily lives - influences even the way we think about ourselves as a Nation.
 Pride in our moments of victory, good grace on those – hopefully, rare - moments of defeat.
 Sport, and the way we play the game, is hugely important.
 It shapes our society.